bunk77/OperatingSystemProblem3/readme.txt

 new checks for the mutex/cond arrays

-bunch of new static coutners for PCB types and totals
+bunch of new static counters for PCB types and totals
-	shceduler add to readyQ ++
+	scheduler add to readyQ ++
 	terminate deletion --

 parallel global array containing pcb pro-con structs and integer resource